-2020 is the Middleton Railway's diamond jubilee year, but it is also the year of the coronavirus (COVID-19), and so the railway is not going to be able to open as it had originally planned.
+2020 was the Middleton Railway's diamond jubilee year, but it was also the year of the coronavirus (COVID-19), and so the railway was not able to open as it had originally planned.

-To try to compensate for this, we will be putting up on this page photographs from our archives, showing key aspects of the Middleton Railway over that time.
+To try to compensate for this, we put up on this page a selected set of photographs from our archives, showing key aspects of the Middleton Railway over that time.
 We also circulated these photographs on social media, with excerpts from their captions, using the following heading:

 Middleton Railway - serving the community for 60 years.